 in which

 and

 where $u(t) \defeq \sum_{r=0}^{\nu} g(r)\cdot x(t-r)$. \remarkend \end{remark}

-\begin{definition}[\emph{Trellis Diagram}] A trellis diagram is a two-dimensional directed graph, visualizing the state alphabet of a finite-state machine by ordered nodes grouped in consecutive vertical partitions, with each partition corresponding to a time index.
-The time evolution of the states is represented by branches connecting nodes in successive partitions.
-Since all finite-state machines considered in this work are time-invariant, and the cardinality of the state alphabets is chosen such that the state processes have memory order one, a single trellis section comprising two successive partitions is sufficient to demonstrate all valid state transitions.
-For notational convenience, realizations of the starting and the ending states in the trellis sections are denoted by $i,j\in\Z$,~respectively. \defend \end{definition}
+\begin{definition}[\emph{Trellis Diagram}] A trellis diagram is a two-dimensional directed acyclic graph that visualizes the time evolution of a finite-state machine.
+In this graph, the state alphabet of the finite-state machine is represented by ordered nodes grouped in consecutive vertical partitions, with each partition corresponding to a time index.
+State transitions are illustrated by directed branches connecting nodes in successive partitions.
+Since all finite-state machines considered in this work are time-invariant and the cardinality of the state alphabets is chosen such that the state processes have memory order one, a single trellis section comprising two successive partitions suffices to illustrate all valid state transitions.
+For notational convenience, realizations of the starting and ending states within a trellis section are denoted by $i$ and $j$, respectively, where $i,j\in\Z$. \defend \end{definition}